 Ginseng Harvesting on the Chattahoochee National Forest

-A total of 42 annual permits will be issued.
+A total of 42 annual permits may be issued.

-40 permits will be issued for the Blue Ridge Ranger District and 2 permits will be issued for the Conasauga Ranger District.
-No ginseng permits will be issued for the Chattooga River Ranger District. (see Ranger District map here)
+40 permits may be issued for the Blue Ridge Ranger District and 2 permits may be issued for the Conasauga Ranger District.
+No ginseng permits will be issued for the Chattooga River Ranger District or the Oconee National Forest (see Ranger District map here).

 Permits will be issued through a lottery system, with entries randomly selected by each district office.
-Lottery entries can be made by calling or visiting the issuing district office before August 16, 2013. (find district office contact information here)
+Lottery entries can be made by calling or visiting the issuing district office before August 1, 2014.
+Lottery entries may be made at more than one district office (find district office contact information here).